 Wake County EMS has a fleet of more than 35 ambulances and other response vehicles.
 All EMS vehicles operate with a replacement cycle to maximize usage while keeping state-of-the-art technologies on the street.
 The primary-response units are Type-III modular units and feature cab extensions for crew comfort.

-All ambulances feature equipment such as back-up cameras and Federal electronic mechanical sirens.
-In January 2008, all ambulances were outfitted with Automatic Vehicle Location (AVL) equipment that will allow the dispatch center to dispatch the closest available unit to incidents.
+All response units feature Automatic Vehicle Location (AVL) equipment, a GPS-based system that allows the emergency communications center to dispatch the closest available units to any incident.
 This equipment includes an integrated application for navigation and routing.
-In 2010, we added RescueNet Road Safety to our ambulances.

 EMS District Chiefs, Advanced Practice Paramedics and administrative staff operate SUVs as quick-response vehicles.

 Wake County EMS operates a Major Operations Support vehicle ("Truck 1"), which is equipped to respond to multiple-patient incidents, provide responder rehabilitation and support EMS Special Operations missions.